katebry/rust-webassembly-snake/README.md

 To run the Express server, `cd` into `snake_game` and run the command `npm run start`, then navigate to `localhost:3000`

 ----
-The app is deployed on Heroku and can be found here:
+The app is deployed on Vercel and can be found here:

 https://snake-game-katebry.vercel.app/